How to Incorporate Earth Tone Colors Into Your HomeAugust 2, 2018

 Using natural wood finishes can make a piece stand out.
 Sun-bleached wooden shelves or bookcases tend to be warmer and brighter than the gray tone distressed wood can sometimes take on.
 In addition to wood, natural fibers can also add an earthy look to your room.
 These are all great ways to incorporate natural wood into your custom home and get some earth tones in your decor too.

+There are also plenty of options for paint.
+Earth tones are some of the best paint colors with oak cabinets.
 A woven area rug, wall hanging, or window shades usually come in lighter tones that are relatively neutral.
 This makes them an easy addition to a room that usually fits in with the rest of your palette.
 You don’t want to overdo it or have too many tones that clash, but you certainly have a ton of options available to get exactly the look and feel you want.

 Another easy way to add earth tones to a room is to add some houseplants, flowers, or succulents.
 If you don’t have a green thumb, there are plenty of hardy houseplants that need minimal care while also acting as air purifiers.
 Several of them tend to be popular indoor plants for fall.